 Understanding Rough Diamonds

 There are basically two types of rough diamonds, gem quality and industrial.
-Technically, there’s a third, but they are really just the poorest quality industrial diamonds which end up as dust in super-abrasive applications.
+Technically, there’s a third, but they are really just the poorest quality industrial diamonds that end up as dust in super-abrasive applications.

-How To Identify a Rough Diamond
+How To Identify a Rough Diamond (Or a Raw Diamond)

 Before we say anything else, the chances of you finding a rough diamond while out on a stroll is about a billion to one.
 Surface, or alluvial, diamonds are extremely rare and only occur in known diamond mining areas.
 However, that doesn’t mean you’ll never see one.